 Now nothing drove him.
 His once lofty goals had come easily to him, and it was all for nothing.

 Light had not found himself suddenly filled with purpose, with anticipation.
 Instead, he had woken that morning, like so many others, and wondered why he kept going.
 The listlessness had grown impossible to ignore.

 Now that he had his goals in his grasp, he couldn't feel happy.
 He didn't even feel satisfied.
 He felt... hollow.

 Perhaps it was time for it all to be over.

 Light shook off that feeling, wondering where that thought had come from.
-It sounded too melodramatic to be anything he came up with.
-He cursed those dramas his mother and sister watched during dinner; surely that was the only reason such a ludicrous thought had crossed his mind.
+It sounded too melodramatic to be anything of his own.
+His mother and sister watched too many dramas during dinner.